Article Badge Image

 Collision applies only for damages sustained while your vehicle is in motion.

-That includes not only collisions with other moving vehicles, but also with stationary objects, like parked cars, trees, signposts, utility poles, or fences, among other obstacles.
+That includes collisions with other moving vehicles and stationary objects, like parked cars, trees, signposts, utility poles, or fences, among other obstacles.

 What is Comprehensive?

-If the collision portion of your policy covers accidents sustained while your vehicle is in motion, comprehensive covers hazards while your vehicle is parked.
+If the collision portion of your policy covers accidents sustained while your vehicle is in motion, comprehensive covers hazards while your car is parked.

 There’s a pretty long list in that category.